edison914/Ab-Clone-Express/README.md

   <!--!!END_ADD -->
   * Body: none

-* Successful Response when there is a logged in user - Done / live checked
+* Successful Response when there is a logged in user
   * Status Code: 200
   * Headers:
     * Content-Type: application/json